RasaHQ/rasa/docs/command-line-interface.rst

    rasa interactive

+If you provide a trained model using

+.. code:: bash

+  -m MODEL, --model MODEL
+                        Path to a trained Rasa model.
+If a directory is specified, it will use the latest model in this directory. (default: None)

-This command will initially train a Rasa model with the data located in `data`, if no other data directory was specified.
+the interactive learning process is started with the provided model.
+If no model is specified, ``rasa interactive`` will initially train a Rasa model with the data located in ``data``, if no other data directory was defined (parameter ``--data``).
 After training the first initial model, the interactive learning session starts.
 However, training will be skipped if the training data and config haven't changed.

-For training the initial model you can specify the same arguments as for ``rasa train``:

-.. code:: bash

-  --data DATA [DATA ...]
-                        Paths to the Core and NLU training files (default: data).
-  -c CONFIG, --config CONFIG
-                        The policy and NLU pipeline configuration of your bot (default: config.yml).
-  -d DOMAIN, --domain DOMAIN
-                        Domain specification (yml file) (default: domain.yml).
-  --out OUT             Directory where your models should be stored (default: models).

-The interactive learning session starts a Rasa server in the background.
-For more information on the additional parameters for the server, see :ref:`_section_http`.

 Create a Train-Test Split